hydescarf/Obsidian-Theme-Mado-11/README.md

 ##### Left Sidebar

+- New Note/New Folder/Rearrange buttons - hidden.
+Recommend to make the buttons first before enabling this theme.
+- Ribbon-Dock buttons (Settings, Change Vault, etc.) - hidden.
+Same solution as above.
 - Style is set to be buttons-only.
 Icons are made possible with [Icon Folder Plugin](https://github.com/FlorianWoelki/obsidian-icon-folder)
 - To achieve the bottom-left buttons (Settings, etc.), [Buttons Plugin](https://github.com/shabegom/buttons) is required.
 [See instructions below](#sidebar-buttons).